| |

 somewhere in my teen years, used acrylics for quite a while, and

 finally tried oils in my thirties.
-It was love at first try, though
+It was love at first try.
+In college I majored in computer engineering, and after

 graduation worked for almost two decades in R&D and marketing at